This is my ninth ACC Basketball Preview for Hubpages. My degree is in literature and education and I've always enjoyed ACC basketball.

 2020-2021: 11-15, 7-11 in the ACC (11th)

 Mike Brey’s offense has a tendency to get substantially better as players gain experience in his system, and, with the exception of newcomer Paul Atkinson (who at least has several years of Division I experience), this team will be loaded with it.
-Led by All-ACC players Prentiss Hubb and Nate Lascewski, offensive efficiency should skyrocket, although Durham will definitely be missed defensively.
-With much of the league in position to struggle, Notre Dame should be able to climb back into the top half of the conference and potentially challenge for an NCAA Tournament bid.
+With a veteran roster led by two All-ACC players, Notre Dame's offensive efficiency should be among the best in college basketball.
+Unfortunately, Notre Dame was terrible defensively (210th in fg% defense, 308th in 3pt.% defense, and 278th in rebounding margin), and that isn’t likely to improve without Durham’s 1.9 blocks per game helping clean things up in the paint.
+Still, with much of the league in position to struggle, Notre Dame should be able to climb back into the top half of the conference and potentially challenge for an NCAA Tournament berth.

 North Carolina State Wolfpack